Goobles/vscode-typescript-angular-plugin/README.md

 [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.typescript-angular-plugin) activating the official Angular Language Service as a TypeScript plugin.

-As a reminder, the Language Service is an official tool provided by Angular to give you **assistance and error-checking in templates**.
+As a reminder, the Language Service is an official tool provided by Angular to give you **assistance and error-checking in templates** (but it does *not* do highlighting of inline templates, see below).

 ## Why?